-Any motorized vehicle, excluding those powered by muscle, that are utilizing University roads and/or parking are required to be registered.
+Any motorized vehicles, excluding those powered by muscle, that are utilizing University roads and/or parking are required to be registered.
 Visitors may use University roadways and parking facilities for the purpose of attending functions.
-For any other purpose a vehicle must receive written permission.
+For any other purpose, a vehicle must receive written permission.

 Vehicle parking permits must be purchased each academic school year.